JazzTao/hello-world/README.md

 # hello-world

-it's a llite hard for me
+it's a little hard for me

 make changes